 Under absolutely no circumstances should you give your cat chicken bones.
 Cooked poultry bones can be quite brittle and will crack and splinter and cause damage to your cat’s mouth and internal organs.
 They can also become a choking hazard.

 Chicken is one of the safer foods for cats with food allergies, but cats can be allergic to chicken on rare occasions.
-If your cat tends to have food sensitivities and hasn’t had chicken before, speak to your vet before introducing him to fresh or raw chicken.
-Start by giving your cat a tiny morsel of chicken and watch him for a few hours.
+If your cat tends to have food sensitivities and hasn’t had chicken before, speak to your vet before introducing them to fresh or raw chicken.
+Start by giving your cat a tiny morsel of chicken and watch them for a few hours.

 If your cat starts to suffer from any of these symptoms, see your vet immediately.